top of page

 Our osteopaths are registered with the General Osteopathic Council and attend regular CPD courses to maintain high standards of practice.
 Our practitioners each have their own individual style and skillset.
 Read below to see who you might like to book with.

-How can Mike fix me?
+How can Mike help me?

 Mike is a musculoskeletal expert specialising in pain, body alignment, movement mechanics and posture.
 As a registered Osteopath, he takes a hands-on approach to diagnosis combining years' of experience with orthopedic testing, and has a proven track record using osteopathic techniques to improve back pain, sciatica, shoulder pain, hip pain, headaches and much more.